bkstar123/jquery-ajax-uploader/README.md

 # JQuery-Ajax-Uploader

-This JQuery plugin enables a basic Ajax file uploading on the frontend side.
-It is supposed to be used together with any backend.
+This JQuery plugin enables a basic Ajax file uploading feature on the frontend side.
+It is supposed to be used together with any Laravel backend.

 ## Requirements